Dr Gowri Ramachandran

 Teaching

-- IFN712 Research in IT Practice: This unit takes a practice-based approach to understand what research is, how to perform research and why it is important.
+- IFN712 Research in IT Practice: This unit takes a practice-based approach to understanding what research is, how to conduct research, and why it is important.

-- IFN649 Advanced Networks: This unit is designed for graduate students in the Masters of IT.
-Students will learn the theory, architecture, hardware/software, and programming of networks, including network services, Internet-of-Things (IoT), as well the security, trust, and privacy considerations in these networks.
+- IFN649 Advanced Networks: This unit is designed for graduate students in the Master of IT program.
+Students will learn the theory, architecture, hardware/software, and programming of networks, including network services and Internet (IoT), as well as the security, trust, and privacy considerations in these networks.

-- IFN711 Industry Project: This unit teaches graduate students in Masters in IT to conduct a well-defined project with specific outcomes.
+- IFN711 Industry Project: This unit teaches graduate students in the Master's in IT program to conduct a well-defined project with specific outcomes.
 I contribute to this unit by proposing and supervising research projects.

-- EGH400-1 and EGH400-2: This unit let students identify engineering challenges and carry out comprehensive, independent projects to address them using a rigorous research and investigation framework.
+- EGH400-1 and EGH400-2: This unit enables students to identify engineering challenges and undertake comprehensive, independent projects to address them using a rigorous research and investigation framework.
 I contribute to this unit by proposing and supervising research projects.

 QUT ePrints